Nesvilab/MSFragger/tutorial_glyco-fragger.md

 part, or all of their original glycan, making it ideal for searching collisional, hybrid, and photo-activation datasets.
 **Key Parameters**:

 1. **labile_search_mode**: *(possible values: nglycan, labile, off)* nglycan mode checks for N-glycosylation motif N-X-S/T (X is not P), but is otherwise identical to "labile" mode.
 Labile mode should be used for all labile modifications (other than N-glycans), including O-glycans.
-Specify the allowed residues in deltamass_allowed_residues.
+Specify the allowed residues in restrict_deltamass_to.
 "Off" results in a standard (non-glyco) MSFragger search, in which all mass offsets are assumed to remain intact during activation.
-2. **deltamass_allowed_residues**: (overridden in nglycan mode).
+2. **restrict_deltamass_to**: (overridden in nglycan mode).
 Specify which amino acids (single letter codes) are allowed to contain the glycan mass offsets.
 Allowed values are single letter amino acid codes.
 When labile_search_mode is 'off', '-' can be used to allow non-localized matches (i.e. matches to labile mods that have dissociated), by setting the value to 'STY-', for example.
 It is not necessary to include '-' for labile and nglycan modes, as labile modifications are considered by default.